Playground Case Could Breach Barrier Between Tax Coffers, Religious Schools

 "The issue here is that children are children, and their safety is important to us, and the children should not be treated as second-class citizens," Schuster said.

-The grant program was open to all nonprofit schools except religious ones, notes Dan Cortman of the Christian religious liberty group Alliance Defending Freedom.
+The grant program was open to all nonprofit schools except religious ones, notes David Cortman of the Christian religious liberty group Alliance Defending Freedom.
 Excluding parochial schools takes the constitutional mandate of separation of church and state "too far," he says.

 "Now you're treating a religious organization worse than everybody else," he says.
 "The government is not funding a religious activity; it's funding the playground where children play."